chris1610/sidetable/README.md

 ```

 sidetable uses the pandas DataFrame [accessor api](https://pandas.pydata.org/pandas-docs/stable/development/extending.html)
-to add a `.st` accessor to all of your DataFrames.
+to add a `.stb` accessor to all of your DataFrames.
 Once you `import sidetable` you are ready to
 go.
 In these examples, I will be using seaborn's Titanic dataset as an example but
 seaborn is not a direct dependency.